I’ve always told myself that I’d be one of those “cool, minimalist moms” whose babies play with things found in nature and wear only organic clothes.

 As you can see below, the kits are organized by age and range from newborn up to 36 months.
 It’s fun to click around on each kit and see what you can expect to receive.
 You can navigate to the box details page by clicking here and scrolling down.

-Before I dive into whether or not Lovevery is based off of Montessori principles, it’s important to share what Montessori is in the first place.
+Before I dive into whether or not Lovevery is based on Montessori principles, it’s important to share what Montessori is in the first place.

 According to Motherly, Montessori is a form of education developed to appeal to a child’s senses rather than fight them.
 This belief: